-Are there any alternatives to Diane-35 for PCOS, acne, and heavy periods?Acne & Scars Endocrinology Gynaecology
+Are there any alternatives to Diane-35 for PCOS, acne, and heavy periods?Acne & Scars Hormonal Conditions Gynaecology PCOS

 It is common for someone with PCOS to have irregular (infrequent) and often time heavy periods, but when there is an element of pain during the periods, it is necessary to rule out other causes.